System of government

 Role of the Governor

-The Governor is the representative in Queensland of Her Majesty Queen Elizabeth II.
+The Governor is the representative in Queensland of His Majesty King Charles III.

 The Governor conducts a range of constitutional and ceremonial duties including: